-The Company is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics as set out from page 24.
+The Company is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics.
 We ensure that all staff and key Associated Parties are familiar with these and have appropriate levels of knowledge of these policies and procedures.